jasonlin45/outreach_database/README.md

 # 2019 iGem Outreach Database

+## How to Use

+### 1. Run Web Scraper
+The scraper (dataScraperHeadToP.py) takes in a list of urls in the format of (toScrape.csv) and then outputs data (check initial_data.csv) in the data folder.
+Summarization can be done using the summarize_bert.py script.

+### 2. Use Machine Learning Model

 ## 1. Motivation

 With hundreds of iGEM teams developing innovative pedagogical tools and outreach practices for synthetic biology, there is an obvious need for a database similar to the iGEM Parts Registry that promotes dissemination of teams' outreach projects.
 This database should document these achievements and be easily searchable to promote widespread accessibility so future teams could draw inspiration from past projects to better serve their communities.
 To facilitate this process, the W&M iGEM team created an outreach database in 2017 and manually updated it in 2018.
 However, updating via manual curation was a major challenge, which requires over 600 man-hours each year.
 It is inefficient and not in line with available technology.
 The question of how to keep databases updated and current actually dissuades iGEM teams from constructing databases for other iGEM activities (e.g. modeling), despite the usefulness of these databases for the community.